-An examination of the historical experience of ethnic minority groups in the United States, including their development as subcultures and interactions with the dominant society.
-Groups studied include African, Chinese, Hispanic, Japanese, Arab, and Native Americans.
+An examination of immigration and the historical experience of ethnic minority groups in the United States, including their development as subcultures and interactions with the dominant society.
+Groups studied include Africans, Chinese, Hispanics, Japanese, Arabs, Native Americans and Jews.

 America as a World Power, 1939-Present